 \subsection{Estimation via Nearest Neighbors}

-We now turn to estimation of the divergence frontier and its summaries by counting the nearest neighbors of each sample.
-We consider near neighbors from the $\ell_2$-distance in an embedding space.
+We now turn to the estimation of the divergence frontier and its summaries by counting the nearest neighbors of each sample.
+We consider nearest neighbors from the $\ell_2$-distance in an embedding space.
 Given an embedding model $\varphi: \Xcal \to \reals^d$, we define a metric $\rho$ on the data space $\Xcal$ as

 Let $N_k(\xv)$ denote the set of $k$-nearest neighbors (under the metric $\rho$) of $\xv$ from the set $X \cup X'$ where $X = \{\xv_i\}_{i=1}^n$ are samples from $P$ and $X' = \{\xv'_j\}_{j=1}^m$ are samples from $Q$.
 Following~\cite{noshad2017direct}, we estimate the $f$-divergence $\Df{P}{Q}$ with the estimator